 What is the difference between the EAB and average usage?

 The EAB is the Estimated Annual Bill.
 Every electricity and gas supplier is required by the CRU to give an EAB for comparison purposes.
 The EAB is normally calculated by multiplying the standard rates or discounted rates of a supplier by the average annual usage amount of 4,200 or 11,000 kWh and adding on standing charges, VAT and levies.

-While using the average annual usage amounts is helpful by setting a level for all suppliers to be compared against, and helps customers see which deals are the cheapest, it is not all that helpful when it comes to calculating what the average annual bill for your household would be.
+While using the average annual usage amounts is helpful by setting a level for all suppliers to be compared against, and also to help customers see which are the cheapest energy deals, it is not all that helpful when it comes to calculating what the average annual bill for your household would be.

 As usage increases, the cost per unit of electricity or gas actually works out cheaper, as all the other bill add-ons (a standing charge, PO levy etc.) are spread out thinner.
 Conversely, as usage decreases, the cost per unit increases, especially if it decreases so much you are liable for a low user standing charge.

 To get a better idea of your individual household’s consumption, you’ll need to add up the kWh usage from your last twelve bills.
 This should give you a better idea of how much you’ll need to budget for bills, and where your household stands in regards to consumption.
 Does it consume more or less than average?
 Either way, to help both the environment and your pocket, we’d suggest checking out 101 ways to save money on your bills.

 What is the average electricity bill in Ireland?

 There are no official statistics available which outline the average electricity bill in Ireland.
 However, we can make a good guess.